malramsay64/phd-thesis/03_Dynamics/introduction.md

 # Introduction

-Current models of motion in the liquid state are based on the Stokes-Einstein-Debye relationships[@Debye;@Stokes], which are theoretical models of collective motion derived from particles undergoing Brownian motion[@Einstein].
+Current models of motion in the liquid state are based on the Stokes-Einstein-Debye relationships[@Debye1929], which are theoretical models of collective motion derived from particles undergoing Brownian motion[@Einstein1956].
+These models define characteristic rates of motion known as diffusion constants, with $D_t$ being the diffusion constant of translational motion while $D_r$ is the diffusion constant of rotational motion.
-The most common relationships of the Stokes-Einstein-Debye models are
+The Stokes-Einstein-Debye models define the relationships

 $$ D_t \eta / T = \text{constant} $$ {#eq:stokes_einstein}